bombasticSlacks/Aspirant/Game/Worlds/Goose/Mornhold.md

 Mage Warriors waiting room is clerical has a large smokey mirror that is magic (answering machine).
 Nasaly, older woman with thick frames.

+## The Hideaway
+Military Building HQ of the anit cult taskforce.
+Above a bar, called the pissing pot.

+The Southern Military is a collection of powerful warriors funded by taxes from all the south provinces.

+Can ask about "Steel Sparrows" in any city to find allies.

+Have storage here in Mournhold.

+Can sleep here for free.

 ## Relics